Bribe, Inc.

-Bribe, Inc. is a 2024 documentary film which explores the corrupt practices of the Monaco-based company Unaoil, run by the Ahsani family.
-According to the film it conducted an "industrial scale bribery operation" for large corporations looking to win government projects in oil-rich nations.
+Bribe, Inc. is an Emmy-nominated documentary film that examines the Unaoil bribery scandal, centered on Unaoil, a Monaco-based firm founded by Iranian expatriate Ata Ahsani and later run by his sons, Cyrus and Saman Ahsani.
+According to the film, the company conducted an "industrial scale bribery operation" on behalf of large corporations seeking government contracts in oil-rich nations.
 The film was directed by Peter W. Klein.